vinay-nb/vinay-tech-blog/content/blog/linux_booting_process/index.md

 - This folder location various for different linux based distribution.
 - Usually these programs start with “S” or “K”, “S” stands for _start up_ program executed during booting of the system and “K” stands for _kill_ which is executed during shutting down the system.

-This is how the Linux operating system boots up.
+This is how the Linux kernel boots up.

 _Happy Coding !!!_